 Armenian Kingdom of Cilicia

-When the Western Roman Empire fell in 476 CE, Cilicia became part of the eastern, or Byzantine, Empire.
+When the Western Roman Empire fell in 476 CE, Cilicia continued as part of the eastern, or Byzantine, Empire.
 By this time, the two primary districts were known as Cilicia Prima and Cilicia Secunda (Cilicia One and Cilicia Two).
 The churches established by Saint Paul flourished and the Byzantine Empire championed Christianity against the emerging religion of Islam in the 7th century CE.
 Cilicia was conquered by the Muslims in c.
 700 CE but was retaken by the Byzantines in 965 CE under their emperor Nikephoros II Phokas (r.
 963-969 CE).
 In time, the region attracted Armenian settlers, many of whom were already in the region since the time of Tigranes, who established their own communities and trade contacts as they steadily developed their own political identity.

 In c.
 1080 CE, the Armenian Kingdom of Cilicia was founded and served as an important resource for European armies during the Crusades, especially the First Crusade (1096-1099 CE).
 The Armenians developed their rich culture further in Cilicia, perfecting Armenian architecture, art, and innovations in music and dance, among other contributions.
 The ruins of their impressive fortresses can still be visited in the present day, many on high slopes and constructed at seemingly impossible angles.